PaulStoffregen/Audio/docs/bufferedPlayRec.md

 ## Functions
 ### Buffer functions
-For best results a buffer should be allocated prior to using any of these objects; if you fail to do so, a minimal 1k buffer will be allocated on the first operation, but it is unlikely to be large enough to provide stable operation.
+For best results a buffer should be allocated prior to using any of the playback and record objects; if you fail to do so, a minimal 1k buffer will be allocated on the first operation, but it is unlikely to be large enough to provide stable operation.
 ### `AudioBuffer::result createBuffer(size_t size,AudioBuffer::bufType location)`
 Creates a memory buffer of the required ``size`` in the requested ``location``.
 The return value will be ``AudioBuffer::ok`` if there was enough memory available to allocate the buffer, or `AudioBuffer::invalid` if memory could not be allocated, or the object was actively using the buffer to play or record when the attempt was made.